 St. Anna’s Food Pantry has existed in many forms at least since the 1970’s when Fr.
-Bob Dodwell introduced “The Night Owls”, ladies who would prepare sandwiches at night then distribute them the next day.
-Before and after Katrina a modest food pantry would provide small bags of food items for homeless men and women.
-In time demand increased and by 2009 demand was so large that small groups were forming and becoming unruly.
-The surrounding community has embraced the Food Pantry and a series of fundraisers by local businesses and social clubs, mostly in the LGBT community, have raised considerable funds to support this outreach and St. Anna’s Church.
-For further information please contact The Rev. Deacon Joyce Jackson c/o email@example.com.
+Bob Dodwell introduced “The Night Owls”, a group of ladies who would prepare sandwiches at night then distribute them the next day to the unhoused and hungry.

+We rely on non-perishable food and monetary donations and volunteers to continue this ministry.
+Volunteers assist with grocery shopping, packing bags, and pickup and delivery distribution.
+The surrounding community has embraced the Food Pantry and a series of fundraisers by local businesses and social clubs, mostly in the LGBT community, have raised considerable funds to support this outreach.

 For further information or to volunteer please contact Pantry@stannanola.org or The Rev. Deacon Luigi Mandile at email@example.com or contact the church office.